Sz-Daniel/Tarkony/README.md

 Each item has a dropdown data field that displays additional necessary information. ~~and when hovering over these data points, related items are also shown — for example, what the given item can be bartered for~~ By tabs the usre can choose which type of information want to see

 In the detailed data section, there's an All Data button that redirects the user to the selected item's separate page, where all of its data is accessible.

+## Tasks

+## High Prior Issue:

+There are some problems with the API data source.
+For now, I still have the data, but I cannot open the documentation and playground to identify the source of the problem without it.

 ### Done: